 Beyond the legal entanglement, the dissolution caused the shutdown of the Mardi Gras and Wheeling Island sportsbooks.
 That’s led to an even smaller sports betting market in the state.

 With the news of the arrival of DraftKings and FanDuel, that could change soon.
-Plenty of West Virginia bettors will be keeping their fingers crossed.
+Plenty of bettors will be keeping their fingers crossed for sportsbook apps and online casinos in West Virginia.